libp2p/specs/noise/README.md

 2. arbitrary data private to the libp2p stack.
 This facility is not exposed to userland.
 Examples of usage include streamlining muxer selection.

-These payloads MUST be inserted the first message of the handshake pattern **that guarantees secrecy**.
+These payloads MUST be inserted into the first message of the handshake pattern **that guarantees secrecy**.

 * In XX-initiated handshakes, the initiator will send its payload in message 3